awsanadelabdulbariahmedsultan-art/Yemen-Airspace-And-Airports-Unification-Project/EXECUTION_PLAN.md

 * **The Saudi Delegation:**
-  * Immediate logistical clearance will be synchronized tonight for a private Saudi state aircraft to depart concurrently with the Omani delegation, landing safely at Sana'a International Airport tomorrow at noon.
+  * Immediate logistical clearance will be synchronized tonight for a private Saudi state aircraft to depart concurrently with the Omani delegation, landing safely at Sana'a International Airport NEXT HOURS.
   * *(Alternative Option):* Both delegations can converge and arrive as a unified joint diplomatic fleet departing via Omani airspace to maintain absolute synchronized security, routing, and political alignment prior to touchdown.

 ### 2. Mandatory Pre-requisites for the Noon Signing Ceremony